Ariyan-Ch/Space-Shooter/README.md

 ## About
 One of my Semester-end projects.
-It is like Space Shooer in its functionality.
+It is like Space Shooter in its functionality.

 The focus of this project was to strictly adhere to my Professor's requirements.
 So, don't expect a complete game.

-Use this for basic understanding. classDiagram is also given, refer to that for relation between all of the classes.
+Use this for basic understanding. classDiagram is also given, refer to that for understanding of the relations between all of the classes.

 ## LSFML Instructions